 Do I receive any HMRC Investigation Insurance on a Tax return submitted via IN-SYNC Tax?

-Yes, included in our fee is a service called TAXWISE.
-TAXWISE is a fee protection scheme where in the event of a Tax return we have submitted becoming subject to an investigation by HMRC, you do not have to pay us any additional fees for our assistance, services or advice.
+Yes, HMRC Investigation Insurance is included.
+In the event of a Tax return we have submitted becoming subject to an investigation by HMRC, you do not have to pay us any additional fees for our assistance, services or advice.